h15200/notes/looker.md

 - Looker can cast a date or timestamp into different forms of time
 - `dimension_group` can use the timeframes parameter to specifiy date and time parts options include `[raw, time, date, hour, hour_of_day, day_of_week, day_of_week_index, time_of_day, week, month_num, month, year, quarter, quareter_of_year ]`
 - each timeframe array item will create a new field which can be referenced by underscore`${dimensionGroupName_timeframeItem}`
+- timeframe.raw is not exposed to the user, and usually just used for modeling
+- For BigQuery, Do Not Use timeframe.time! use second instead. timeframe.time will get the most detailed time unit for some SQL dialects, but NOT For STANDARD SQL (bigQuery)!!
+Better to leave off time so the user is not confused, and use seconds as that's what it rounds up to anyway.

 ```
 // example data is providing epoch time integers